UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 # ♾️ PHILOSOPHY
-## **The Infinite Game, Sovereignty, and the Moral Architecture of UNIVERSE**
+**The Infinite Game, Sovereignty, and the Moral Architecture of UNIVERSE**

 ---

 ### ✨ Discover

 <div align="center">
-In the essential quest to see, we first must find,
+In the essential quest to see, we first must find,<br>
-The core issue that to all of us is blind.
+The core issue that to all of us is blind.<br>
-Acknowledgment starts the trail,
+Acknowledgment starts the trail,<br>
-Where synthesis will prevail.
+Where synthesis will prevail.<br><br>
-Piece by piece, the puzzle laid,
+Piece by piece, the puzzle laid,<br>
-In unity and consensus, fears allayed.
+In unity and consensus, fears allayed.<br>
-From the depths of 'impossible' streams,
+From the depths of 'impossible' streams,<br>
 Crucial solutions emerge, elegantly it seems.